jez500/Private-Message-NodeJS/README.md

 # Private Message NodeJS

-Instant updates and notifications for the [Private Message module](https://www.drupal.org/project/private_message) module without the need for polling.
+Instant updates and notifications for the [Private Message module messenger](https://github.com/jez500/Private-Message-Messenger) module without the need for polling.

 This listens for private message thread updates and uses the [drupal nodejs module](https://www.drupal.org/project/nodejs) to trigger updates to the UI and provide notifications for members of the changed thread.

+**NOTE: This is different to the [Private message nodejs](https://www.drupal.org/project/private_message_nodejs) module.**
+This module was written to be paired with [Private Message Messenger](https://github.com/jez500/Private-Message-Messenger) and and they both work well together.

 ## How it normally works